sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

     <summary style="font-weight:800">Results Evaluation Note</summary>

 <div style="margin:15px 0px 0px 0;">
-It should be noted that for the <span style="font-weight:800">Label Errors<d-cite key="7"/></span> paper (see Previous Work in Detail), the .json file containing Mturk decisions was used and evaluated with a modification from the original methodology.
+It should be noted that for the <span style="font-weight:800">Label Errors<d-cite key="7"/></span> paper (see Previous Work in Detail), the .json file containing MTurk decisions was used and evaluated with a modification from the original methodology.
 Instead of using the majority consensus (3+ out of 5 workers), only decisions unanimously agreed upon by all 5 workers were considered.
 </div>
 </details>